 Going On Autopilot

 In spite of all the challenges mentioned above, the throwstick is actually capable of doing things that no other wing can do.
 Despite lacking an engine, adjustable flight controls, cockpit instrumentation, and a pilot, the throwstick's wing is designed to deliver a stable, straight and level hovering flight path across great distances, where airspeed is not a constant.
 It truly is an autopiloted "smart wing" which is programmed to translate the energy given to it in its initial launch into a long ranged, level, and straight flight path, even as its airspeed is gradually lost to drag.
 All other hand thrown flying objects such as frisbees and flying rings naturally rise and fall in their flights as their airspeed is lost to drag.

-The curved wing of both throwsticks and traditional boomerangs offer more unique flight control surfaces than any other hand thrown flying objects do.
-A frisbee is a symmetrical disc with every part of the disc being similar to some other part, but every part of a kylie's wing is a unique position on the instrument which is completely incomparable to any other part.
-This allows for the throwstick to be programmed as a complex, spinning, coded object, just like a compact disc.
-Different approaches to the atmosphere can be coded into the wing which may be incomprehensible to the eye but readable to the air that flows over its surfaces, just as the coding on a CD can only be read by the laser in a computer drive.
+The curved wing of boomerangs offer more unique flight control surfaces than any other hand thrown flying objects do.
+A frisbee is a symmetrical disc with every part of the disc being similar to some other part, but every part of a boomerang’s wing is a unique position on the instrument which is completely incomparable to any other part.
+This allows for it to be programmed as a complex, spinning, coded object, just like a compact disc.
+Different approaches to the atmosphere can be coded into the wing through variations in angle of attack and airfoil shape which may be incomprehensible to the eye but readable to the air that flows over its surfaces, just as the coding on a CD can only be read by the laser in a CD player.
 The coding of a throwstick's wing is something which utilizes the imbalances created by its shape and asymmetry in order to actually balance out evenly, not just against gravity, but also against drag as well.
 But first it must spin....

 Harness the Whirlwind